tttppp/ragl/rules.md

 1.5.1 By estimate, the prize pool is split as follows (final shares might differ due to the prize pool size, transfer fees and values rounding):
 * 38% Masters Champion
-* 21% Masters 2nd
+* 18% Masters 2nd
 * 16% Masters 3rd
-* 10% Minions Champion
-* 15% Season finisher prizes
+* 12% Season finisher prizes
-* $50 Mapmaker who wins the preliminary community voted map competition.
+* 15% Mapmaker who wins the preliminary community voted map competition.

-1.5.2 Share of the prize pool (Season finisher prize) is given out to 3 players drawn randomly among those who successfully finished the season (Masters, Minions or Recruits), did not accumulate strikes and are outside the normal prize spots.
+1.5.2 The Season finisher prize pool will be split between (up to) 3 players drawn randomly among those who successfully finished the season (Masters, Minions or Recruits), did not accumulate strikes and are outside the normal prize spots.

 1.5.3 Prize pools are completely voluntary and are not expected to be significant each season.
 If the prize pool for a particular season is thin the exact spread and rewards will be carefully considered.

+1.5.4 Players may be inelligable for prizes if they are based in countries on economic sanctions lists (for example PayPal is currently not operating in Russia).
+We reserve the right to reassign prizes if this is the case.

 # 2. Registrations

 ## 2.1 New signups

-2.1.1 New players have until 2021-10-07 to send the registration info.
+2.1.1 New players have until 2022-04-21 to send the registration info.

-2.1.2 Registration takes place through Discord (#ragl-signups in https://discord.gg/99zBDuS), the primary channel of communication for RAGL or in the registrations forum thread.
+2.1.2 Registration takes place through Discord (#ragl-signups in https://discord.gg/99zBDuS), the primary channel of communication for RAGL, or in the registrations forum thread.

 2.1.3 Registration info must include the following:
 * Nickname that will be used throughout the season;
-* 3-lettered initials for tagging replays (i.e. SoScared = SOS);
 * Country of origin and time zone expressed in UTC (see http://www.timeanddate.com);
 * OpenRA discord name (Discord is the primary channel for communication);
 * Forum name (used for game servers whitelisting).